IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

 ## Problem Set

+Download student support code and import the project into IntelliJ.

 ### Problem 1: Testing Merge Sort

 Look at `MergeSort.java` in the student support code.
 Apart from `sort()` and `sort_in_place()`,